-The Early Intervention Specialization in the Special Education Program focuses on young children with disabilities (ages birth to five) and their families.
+The Early Intervention area of concentration in the Special Education Program focuses on young children with disabilities (ages birth to five) and their families.
 As a field, early intervention promotes the following benefits in this population:

-- Minimizes the potential for developmental delay and reducing the impact of disabling conditions
+- Minimizes the potential for developmental delay and reduces the impact of disabling conditions

 - Reduces the overall cost of educational services through prevention and attenuation

 - Enhances the capabilities of families to meet the needs of their children